wkhere/stackless/Doc/glossary.rst

       powerful, elegant solutions.
 They have been used for logging attribute access, adding thread-safety, tracking object creation, implementing singletons, and many other tasks.

+      More information can be found in :ref:`metaclasses`.

+   method
+      A function that is defined inside a class body.
+If called as an attribute of an instance of that class, the method will get the instance object as its first :term:`argument` (which is usually called ``self``).
+      See :term:`function` and :term:`nested scope`.

    mutable
       Mutable objects can change their value but keep their :func:`id`.
 See also :term:`immutable`.

+   named tuple
+      Any tuple subclass whose indexable fields are also accessible with named attributes (for example, :func:`time.localtime` returns a tuple-like object where the *year* is accessible either with an index such as ``t[0]`` or with a named attribute like ``t.tm_year``).

+      A named tuple can be a built-in type such as :class:`time.struct_time`, or it can be created with a regular class definition.
+A full featured named tuple can also be created with the factory function :func:`collections.namedtuple`.
+The latter approach automatically
+      provides extra features such as a self-documenting representation like ``Employee(name='jones', title='programmer')``.

    namespace
       The place where a variable is stored.
 Namespaces are implemented as